Lessons for Beginners & Improvers

 Class Co-ordinator: Anne Bishop 416.466-4631

-Plus, we are part of a world-wide international organization that maintains standards and safeguards the heritage and history of Scottish Country Dancing so it can continue to thrive.
+Plus, Members are part of a world-wide international organization that maintains standards and safeguards the heritage and history of Scottish Country Dancing so it can continue to thrive.

 So, please, cheerfully join-up.
-Over a year, you can actually recover much of your membership fee by reduced entry cost for Monthly Dances and other events.
-You will also receive our monthly newsletter Set & Link and twice a year you’ll get Scottish Country Dancer magazine directly from Scotland.
-Membership Page
+You will receive our monthly newsletter Set & Link and twice a year you’ll get Scottish Country Dancer magazine directly from Scotland.

 Safety First…